Tech-at-DU/React-Fundamentals-tutorial/P03-Thinking-In-Components/content.md

 Using the same name for everything might seem odd at first.
 It keeps the spelling errors down and makes it easier to reason about your work since there are fewer names to remember.

-Here are some styles for `POPOSSpace.css`
+Here are some sample styles for `POPOSSpace.css`:

 ```CSS
 .POPOSSpace {